 The book features a foreword by Future Noir: The Making of Blade Runner author Paul M. Sammon.
-Notable essayists include Charles de Lauzirika (director of Dangerous Days: Making Blade Runner and the restoration producer of Blade Runner: The Final Cut), writer / producer / director Paul J. Salamoff, filmmaker and writer Kevin Rubio, director and editor Robert Meyer Burnett, author Rich Handley, film critic Zaki Hasan, Sequart’s own supervising editor / webmaster Ian Dawe, and many others, with a cover by popular artist Matt Busch.
+Notable essayists include Bryce Carlson of BOOM!
+Comics, writer / producer / director Paul J. Salamoff, director and editor Robert Meyer Burnett, author Rich Handley, film critic Zaki Hasan, Sequart’s own Ian Dawe and Julian Darius, and many others, with a cover by popular artist Matt Busch.

 - The Sacred Scrolls: Comics on the Planet of the Apes

 - New Life and New Civilizations: Exploring Star Trek Comics

 - The Weirdest Sci-Fi Comic Ever Made: Understanding Jack Kirby's 2001: A Space Odyssey